 Louise is a highly experienced litigator with a strong background in dispute resolution in corporate and commercial law areas, particularly at Supreme Court level.

 Louise joined the firm in 2010 and was appointed Partner in 2011.

-Her areas of expertise include banking and finance litigation, property and commercial disputes, misleading and deceptive conduct, injunctions – primarily in the Supreme and Federal Courts, shareholders trust and partnership issues, trade practices/competition and consumer claims, and wills and estates disputes.
+Her areas of expertise include banking and finance litigation, property and commercial disputes, wills and estates and trust disputes, misleading and deceptive conduct and trade practices/competition and consumer claims.

 Recent experience includes:

 - Acted for Patrick Stevedores (then a subsidiary of Asciano) in a Supreme Court lease dispute against the Port of Melbourne concerning a 21 year lease and the liability to pay improvements rent and the existence or otherwise of an option.
 The dispute involved matters of lease construction and unconscionable conduct.
 The proceeding settled following judgement.

 - Has acted for Westpac for over 6 years and continues to do so in matters of complex commercial recovery and general litigation matters, including acting for Westpac in relation to a $13 million pharmacy debt exposure, which involved the appointment of receivers, New South Wales Supreme Court proceedings and bankruptcy proceedings.